arkouda.match

 Module Contents

-end() arkouda.pdarrayclass.pdarray[source]
+end() arkouda.numpy.pdarrayclass.pdarray[source]

-Returns the ends of matches
+Return the ends of matches.

 Returns: